-- To understand the physiological conditions of the plants and metabolism. - To understand the basic concepts of diversified growth. - To gain the information about the economic importance of algae and fungi. - Learn about the structure, pigmentation, food reserves and methods of reproduction of Algae - Learn about the structure, pigmentation, food reserves and methods of reproduction of Fungi - Studied some plant diseases with special reference to the causative agents, symptoms, etiology and control measures.
+- To understand the physiological conditions of the plants and metabolism. - To understand the basic concepts of diversified growth. - To gain the information about the economic importance of algae and fungi. - Learn about the structure, pigmentation, food reserves and methods of reproduction of Algae - Learn about the structure, pigmentation, food reserves and methods of reproduction of Fungi - Studied some plant diseases with special reference to the causative agents. symptoms, etiology and control measures.

 - 1. Gain adequate knowledge on plant biodiversity and importance. - 2.
 Understand the molecular mechanisms of macro and micro nutrients in plant growth. - 3.
 Get the basic and applied knowledge of plant physiology, growth, development and metabolism. - 4.
 Discuss about importance of morphological structure, classification, reproduction and economic importance of Algae. - 5.
 Know the control measures of plant diseases. - 6.
-Explain about structure, classification, reproduction, life cycle and economic importance of Bryophytes.
+Explain about structure, classification, reproduction, life cycle and economic importance of Bryophytes

 - 1. Comparative study of thallus and reproductive organs of various algae mentioned in theory. - 2.
 Comparative study of vegetative and reproductive parts of various fungi mentioned in theory. - 3.
 Study and section cutting and lactophenol mount of plant disease materials studied in theory. - 4.
 Study of various types of lichens. - 5.
 Study of external features & anatomy of vegetative and reproductive parts of Marchantia and Funaria. - 6.
-Collection of algae, fungi, plant diseases materials and bryophytes available locally.
+Collection of plant disease materials and bryophytes available locally.

-- 1. Agrios, G.N.
+- 1. Aneja, K.R., & Mehrotra, R.S.
+(2015).
+An Introduction to Mycology (2nd ed.).
+New Age International - 2.
+Agrios, G.N.
 (2004).
 Plant Pathology (5th ed.).
-UK: Academic Press. - 2.
-Aneja, K.R., & Mehrotra, R.S.
-(2015).
-An Introduction to Mycology (2nd ed.).
-New Age International publishers. - 3.
+UK: Academic Press. - 3.
 Kumar, H.D.
 (1999) Introductory Phycology.
 Aff.
 East-West Press Pvt Ltd., Delhi. - 4.
 Lee, R.E.
 (2008).
 Phycology (4th ed.).
 USA: Cambridge University Press. - 5.
 Sambamurty, (2008).
 A Textbook of Bryophytes, Pteridophytes, Gymnosperms and Paleobotany.
 IK International Publishers.